Preds rally, beat Ducks 2-1 to take 2-1 Western finals lead

-NASHVILLE, Tenn.
-(AP) -- Roman Josi scored a power-play goal with 2:43 left, and the Nashville Predators rallied to beat the Anaheim Ducks 2-1 Tuesday night in their first-ever home game in the Western Conference finals.
+NASHVILLE, Tennessee (AP) — Roman Josi scored a power-play goal with 2:43 left, and the Nashville Predators rallied to beat the Anaheim Ducks 2-1 Tuesday in their first-ever home game in the Western Conference finals.

 The Predators grabbed a 2-1 lead in the series with their 10th straight home win in the postseason going back to last season.